outscale/osc-bsu-csi-driver/examples/kubernetes/resizing/README.md

 ```
 Save the result at the end of the edit.

-5. Verify that both the persistence volume and persistence volume claim are resized:
+5. Verify that the persistence volume are resized:
 ```
 kubectl get pv
 ```